Correlations in the continuous multispecies TASEP on a ring: Proof of Theorem and Resolution of the Aas--Linusson Conjecture

-\\ By observing the above data, we formulate the following expression for $\beta_{13}$. \begin{thm} $\beta_{1,3}(s,t,n)= \binom{N-1}{s-2}f_{(n-1,s+t)}$. \end{thm} \begin{rem} It is interesting to see that the techniques we have used to prove the earlier cases do not work here as there is no easy bijection which can be used to prove Theorem~\ref{thm:beta}.
-We use alternative methods to give the proof of Theorem~\ref{thm:beta} in Section~\ref{sec:betaproof}.
-For now, we independently prove Theorem~\ref{thm:n13} using the properties of continuous multiline queues that are counted by $\beta_{1,3}$. \end{rem} We first prove that $\beta_{1,3}(s,t,n)$ satisfies a simple recurrence. \begin{lem} For $s,t \geq 2$ and $s+t < n$:
+It is interesting to note that, despite its seemingly simple formulation, the techniques we used to prove the earlier cases do not work here, as there is no straightforward bijection available to prove Proposition~\ref{prop:beta}.
+For now, we independently prove Proposition~\ref{prop:n13} using the properties of continuous multiline queues counted by $\beta_{1,3}$.
+We will return to computing $\beta_{1,3}$ using alternative methods at the end of this section. \end{remark}